 On Friday afternoon, the world's best golfers were back on the course for the third major tournament of the year.

-Justin Rose was the dominant figure in the first round and looked to be running away with the U.S. Open until he unraveled slightly over the final nine holes.
+Justin Rose took an early lead in the tournament and looked to be running away with the U.S. Open until he unraveled slightly over the final nine holes.

-Rose left the course with a one-shot lead, but Gary Woodland made sure to erase that with a six-under, 65 - giving him a two-shot lead heading into the weekend.
+Rose left the course with a one-shot lead after carding a one-under, 70, but Gary Woodland made sure to erase that with a six-under, 65 - giving him a two-shot lead heading into the weekend.

 One of the last groups to take the course on Friday included Patrick Reed.

 He struggled to get anything going for much of the day, but hovered around par until he got to the last hole.

 On No. 18, Reed chunked several pitch shots and it was clear the poor play got to him.
 Reed took the wedge he used to chunk those shots and snapped it over his leg.

 The video quickly went viral, but perhaps the best part of the video is his caddie not missing a beat and handing Reed a new wedge like nothing happened.

 Reed went on to make double-bogey on the hole, but managed to make the cut, which sat at two-over par.